Art (ART)

 GE: Fine Arts

-ART 2440 Survey of Studio Art Practices 3 Credits
+ART 2440 Studio Art Practices 3 Credits

 This course covers approaches and critical methods for the study of contemporary visual arts.
 We will explore the many means and media that contemporary artists use to create their work.
 Emphasis is given to how visual perception and basic art making is understood by individual artists and contemporary art movements.